ALANVF/Red.js/README.md

 That being said, Haxe does have a few downsides:
 - requires more boilerplate due to its small standard library
-- no support for abstract classes (although it's supposedly available in the nightly builds)
 - null safety is essentially non-existent (and you can't overload postifx `!` without macros??)
 - no array splats (`...`)
 - no type refinement/narrowing